Yugenzariah/Markdown-sdv/README.md

 `Things To Do in SDV503`

-1. Familiarise myself around Visual Studio and JavaScript coding
+1. Familiarize myself around Visual Studio and JavaScript coding
 2. Read books about coding
 3. Watch coding videos